The three lines of defence model explained

 The above is, in theory, is how the three lines of defence model generally works, but how are financial firms using it in reality?
 Do they stick to the traditional model or are they changing it to better meet their needs?

-To find out, we're carrying out a practice benchmark study, surveying financial firms to understand how the three lines of defence actually works at their organisation.
-The study will also look at how firms are altering the model's structure to meet their own requirements and the three lines of defence might evolve in the future.
+To find out, we carried out a Practice Benchmark on the three lines of defence model.
+This study looked at how firms are actually using it practice, how they are altering the model's structure to meet their own requirements and how the three lines of defence might evolve in the future.
+The Three Lines of Defence Practice Benchmark is now available for non-members to purchase or for our members to read for free.